This is the twenty-second entry in the series Honoring Black History.

 Oddly, as World Heavyweight Champion, Johnson stuck to the script and refused to fight fellow black boxers.
 Allegedly he did so because he could make more money fighting white boxers, but, regardless of the reason, this decision was incredibly offensive to the black community.
 And when he did finally agree to fight another black boxer in 1913, he didn’t give the title shot to the then-current World Colored Heavyweight Champion Sam Langford.
 Instead, he agreed to fight Battling Jim Johnson, a lesser boxer who had lost repeatedly to the various black heavyweights who had reigned from the time Jack Johnson earned the world heavyweight title.

 Despite his holding of the “color line” when it came to boxing, Johnson had no issues crossing it in his private life.
-He almost exclusively dated white women and married a few of them too.
+Having had his heart broken by two black women, he switched to dating white women and married a few of them too.
 This was hugely irritating to the white institutions of power that just couldn’t seem to keep him down.
 Add this to the fact that he was also earning a ton of money from his fights, endorsement, etc. and the white establishment became convinced they needed to take him down by any means necessary.

 They decided to use the Mann Act—which was written to counter white slavery—against him.
 There was a clause in the law that prohibited “transporting women across state lines for immoral purposes”.
 Since interracial relationships were considered “immoral,” Johnson was arrested in 1912 while traveling with his then-girlfriend (and future second wife) Lucille Cameron.
 When that case fell apart, they arrested him a second time and convinced Belle Schreiber, another woman who he had been involved with for several years, to testify against him.
 He was convicted by an all-white jury in 1913, despite the fact that the incidents used to convict him predated passage of the Mann Act.